AsuraKing13/intourcams/database_migrations.md

 -- Alter `users` table to add the new `tier` column ALTER TABLE public.users
 ADD COLUMN IF NOT EXISTS tier public.user_tier NOT NULL DEFAULT 'Normal';

+-- Alter `clusters` table to add the `is_hidden` column ALTER TABLE public.clusters
+ADD COLUMN IF NOT EXISTS is_hidden BOOLEAN NOT NULL DEFAULT false;

 -- `app_config` for banner & maintenance
 CREATE TABLE IF NOT EXISTS public.app_config (